TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.8.0.1 =
+* Corrected redirection bug when user submitted link with bad field, then corrected and re-submitted

 = 5.8 =
 * Added new Export All Links button to download all links and their associated data in a CSV format